ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 - wants to switch from a different LaTeX editor to Vim, and is unsure how to proceed,
 - wants a more pleasant and efficient experience writing LaTeX,
 - is interested in taking real-time lecture notes using LaTeX, à la [Gilles Castel](https://castel.dev/),
-- wants to manually configure compilation and PDF viewing without relying on third-party LaTeX plugins like [`vimtex`](https://github.com/vim-latex/vim-latex) or [`vim-latex`](https://github.com/vim-latex/vim-latex) (although [`vimtex`](https://github.com/vim-latex/vim-latex) is an excellent plugin and is covered in this series), or
+- wants to manually configure compilation and PDF viewing without relying on third-party LaTeX plugins like [`vimtex`](https://github.com/vim-latex/vim-latex) or [`vim-latex`](https://github.com/vim-latex/vim-latex) (although [`vimtex`](https://github.com/vim-latex/vim-latex) is an excellent plugin and I recommend its use in this series), or
 - just wants to browse someone else's config and workflow out of curiosity.

+Note: The seminal work on the subject of Vim and LaTeX, and my inspiration for attempting and ultimately succeeding in writing real-time LaTeX using Vim, is Gilles Castel's [*How I'm able to take notes in mathematics lectures using LaTeX and Vim*](https://castel.dev/post/lecture-notes-1/).
+You've probably seen it on the Internet if you dabble in Vim or LaTeX circles, and anyone interested in combining LaTeX and Vim should read it.

+Since Castel's article leaves out a few technical details of implementation---things like writing Vimscript functions and key mappings, Vim's `ftplugin` system, how LaTeX compilation works, how to set up a PDF reader with forward and inverse search using Vim's client-server model, and so on---I decided to write a series more approachable to beginners that attempts to explain every step of the configuration process.

 ### This series walks you through...
 1. [**Vimscript best practices** for filetype-specific workflows]({% link tutorials/vim-latex/vimscript.md %}): how Vim's `ftplugin` system works; how to write and call Vimscript functions; how to set Vim key maps and call Vimscript functions with convenient keyboard shortcuts.